- Rolls-Royce 20/25 first registered 2nd Feb 1934

 Once the chassis was built and tested by the factory, it was sent to a coach-builder selected by the customer to receive coachwork.
 A body was either installed from inventory or constructed and finished to the buyer’s specific wishes.

 The car is finished in a shade of grey, with contrasting blue pin-striping on the doors and engine bay vents.
-There is a black canvas three-position top and a tan interior in the rear with black leather seats in the front.
+There is a black canvas fixed top and a tan interior in the rear with black leather seats in the front.
 The wheels are covered with painted and polished discs.
 The car also comes with a detailed history folder containing the original registration of the car, including all fuel ration stamps, and a copy of the original invoice along with a copy of the original dynamometer test.

 This Rolls-Royce 20/25 has been serviced at our on-site workshop, now runs well and is ready for immediate inspection at The Classic Motor Hub.